mylonasc/mylonasc.github.io/aboutme.md

 ---
 layout: page
 title: Charilaos Mylonas
 subtitle: Ph.D.
-Student and Computational Scientist
+Candidate and Computational Scientist
 ---

 Welcome to my personal webpage.
-I am Charilaos (Harry) Mylonas, and I am a Phd candidate on the topic of Machine Learning & Uncertainty Quantification for Remaining Useful Life Predictions on Wind Energy.
+I am Charilaos (Harry) Mylonas, and I am a Ph.D. candidate on the topic of Machine Learning & Uncertainty Quantification for Remaining Useful Life Predictions on Wind Energy.
 I use large-scale simulations and machine learning techniques to gain insight and quantitatively model structural and operational quantities of interest in wind turbines and wind farms.